Chris Knox

-Chris Knox (born 2 September 1952) is a New Zealand rock and roll musician, cartoonist and movie reviewer who emerged during the punk rock era with his bands The Enemy and Toy Love.
-After Toy Love disbanded in the early 1980s, he formed the group Tall Dwarfs with guitarist Alec Bathgate.
-The Tall Dwarfs were noted for their unpolished sound and intense live shows.
-His 4-track machine was used to record most of the early Flying Nun singles.
+Christopher Alexander Knox (born 2 September 1952) is a New Zealand rock and roll musician, cartoonist and movie reviewer who emerged during the 1970s punk rock era with his bands the Enemy and Toy Love.
+After Toy Love disbanded in the early 1980s, Knox formed the duo Tall Dwarfs with guitarist, Alec Bathgate.
+The Tall Dwarfs delivered unpolished sound and intense live shows.
+His 4-track machine was used to record most of the Flying Nun label's early singles.

-He has also released a number of solo, self-produced albums which feature his Casiotone.
-Knox has also released an album under the pseudonym 'Friend'.
+He has also released a number of solo, self-produced albums which feature his Casiotone, and an album under the pseudonym Friend.